 The South, West and Wales Doctoral Training Partnership 2

-The application system is now open and will close at 11:59pm on Monday 24th January 2022 - please use the relevant apply button at the bottom of the page to start your application.
+The application system is open from 00:01am UK time on Monday 21st November 2022 and will close at 23:59pm UK time on Monday 16th January 2023 - please use the relevant apply button at the bottom of the page to start your application.

-The SWW2 will be awarding up to 47 doctoral studentships for entry in September 2022.
+SWWDTP2 will be awarding up to 49 doctoral studentships for entry in September 2023 (max.
+40 student led and 9 CDA awards).
 We welcome applicants from the UK and overseas with evidence of exceptional promise for PhD study.
 You will have a compelling research project that will benefit from the expertise we can offer in and across a range of subjects, and from our rich academic resources and network of partners.

-The deadline for submission of your application is 23.59 on Monday 24 January and we do not accept late or incomplete applications.
+- The deadline for submission of your application is 23:59pm UK time on Monday 16 January 2023 and we do not accept late or incomplete applications.

-Please note that you cannot submit your application until all sections are complete.
+- Please note that you cannot submit your application until all sections of the application form are complete.